yeoldegrove/osism.github.io/docs/guides/configuration-guide/commons/packages.md

 # Packages

-With the `osism.commons.packages` role, it is possible to add packages on a node in a general form.
-The parameters should be used in the inventory or in the `environments/configuration.yml` file.
+With the `osism.commons.packages` role, it is possible to add packages on a node The parameters should be used in the inventory or in the `environments/configuration.yml` file.

 The role is applied during the bootstrap.
 The role can be applied manually using